 The diversity of policies is problematic.
 Unless the legislation mandates their exact title and content, policy documents are prepared under different names and with different levels of detail.
 The effective participation of the public is to some extent hindered by the division of policies into several levels.
-This is typical for spatial planning documentation.
-Substantial aspects of the location of projects of supra-local significance with a high impact on the environment are usually regulated by spatial planning documentation adopted at the regional or state level.
+This is typical for spatial planning documentation, which consists of the principles of spatial development, zoning plans and in some cases also regulation plans.
+Substantial aspects of the location of projects of supra-local significance with a high impact on the environment are usually regulated by spatial planning documentation adopted at the regional or state level-(spatial development principles).
 However, with a few exceptions, spatial development principles are given less attention by the public than the zoning plans of municipalities.
 Moreover, it is not always clear which projects meet the condition of supra-local significance.
-Frequent and unsystematic updates of spatial planning documentation at various levels are also a problem as it makes it difficult for the public to monitor.
+Frequent and unsystematic updates of spatial planning documentation at various levels are also a problem as it makes it difficult for the public to monitor, at least until the digitization of public building law is implemented to a satisfactory level.